Automattic/woocommerce-payments/readme.txt

 * United States-based business.
 * WordPress 5.3 or newer.
-* WooCommerce 3.9 or newer.
+* WooCommerce 4.0 or newer.
-* WooCommerce Admin 1.0 or newer (if running a WooCommerce version less than 4.0)
 * [Jetpack](http://wordpress.org/plugins/jetpack) 5.3 or newer.
 * PHP version 7.0 or newer.
 PHP 7.2 or newer is recommended.